SwannPnct/react-tournament-ready/README.md

 # Releases

 ### 1.0.0 to 1.0.3
+* npm publishing
+* readme change
-npm publishing, readme change and publishing bug fixes
+* publishing bug fixes

 ### 1.0.4
-exported bracket generation function so it be usable as a helper for an usage outside of the component
+* exported bracket generation function so it be usable as a helper for an usage outside of the component

 ### 1.0.5 to 1.0.7
-bracket handling for 1 or 2 teams, removed unused dependencies
+* bracket handling for 1 or 2 teams
+* removed unused dependencies

+### 1.0.8
+* style is now customizable, limited to the games only
+* fix props.onClickMatch is not a function